ovh/terraform-provider-ovh/website/docs/r/cloud_project_kube.html.markdown

 The following arguments are supported:

 * `service_name` - (Optional) The id of the public cloud project.
 If omitted, the `OVH_CLOUD_PROJECT_SERVICE` environment variable is used.
 * `name` - (Optional) The name of the kubernetes cluster.
 * `region` - a valid OVHcloud public cloud region ID in which the kubernetes cluster will be available.
 Ex.: "GRA1".
 Defaults to all public cloud regions.
 Changing this value recreates the resource.
 * `version` - (Optional) kubernetes version to use.
 Changing this value updates the resource.
-Defaults to latest available.
+Defaults to the latest available.
 * `customization` - (Optional) Customer customization object
-  * apiserver - Kubernetes API server customization
+  * `apiserver` - Kubernetes API server customization
-    * admissionplugins - (Optional) Kubernetes API server admission plugins customization
+    * `admissionplugins` - (Optional) Kubernetes API server admission plugins customization
-        * enabled - (Optional) Array of admission plugins enabled, default is ["NodeRestriction","AlwaysPulImages"] and only these admission plugins can be enabled at this time.
+        * `enabled` - (Optional) Array of admission plugins enabled, default is ["NodeRestriction","AlwaysPulImages"] and only these admission plugins can be enabled at this time.
-        * disabled - (Optional) Array of admission plugins disabled, default is [] and only AlwaysPulImages can be disabled at this time.
+        * `disabled` - (Optional) Array of admission plugins disabled, default is [] and only AlwaysPulImages can be disabled at this time.
 * `private_network_id` - (Optional) OpenStack private network (or vrack) ID to use.
-   Changing this value delete the resource(including ETCD user data).
-Defaults - not use private network.

-~> __WARNING__ Updating the private network ID resets the cluster so that all user data is deleted.
+Changing this value delete the resource (including ETCD user data).
+Defaults - not use private network. ~> __WARNING__ Updating the private network ID resets the cluster so that all user data is deleted.
 * `private_network_configuration` - (Optional) The private network configuration
-  * default_vrack_gateway - If defined, all egress traffic will be routed towards this IP address, which should belong to the private network.
+  * `default_vrack_gateway` - If defined, all egress traffic will be routed towards this IP address, which should belong to the private network.
 Empty string means disabled.
-  * private_network_routing_as_default - Defines whether routing should default to using the nodes' private interface, instead of their public interface.
+  * `private_network_routing_as_default` - Defines whether routing should default to using the nodes' private interface, instead of their public interface.
 Default is false.
 * `update_policy` - Cluster update policy.
 Choose between [ALWAYS_UPDATE, MINIMAL_DOWNTIME, NEVER_UPDATE].

 ## Attributes Reference

 The following attributes are exported:

-* `control_plane_is_up_to_date` - True if control-plane is up to date.
+* `control_plane_is_up_to_date` - True if control-plane is up-to-date.
 * `id` - Managed Kubernetes Service ID
-* `is_up_to_date` - True if all nodes and control-plane are up to date.
+* `is_up_to_date` - True if all nodes and control-plane are up-to-date.
 * `kubeconfig` - The kubeconfig file.
 Use this file to connect to your kubernetes cluster.
+* `kubeconfig_attributes` - The kubeconfig file attributes.
+  * `host` - The kubernetes API server URL.
+  * `cluster_ca_certificate` - The kubernetes API server CA certificate.
+  * `client_certificate` - The kubernetes API server client certificate.
+  * `client_key` - The kubernetes API server client key.
 * `name` - See Argument Reference above.
 * `next_upgrade_versions` - Kubernetes versions available for upgrade.
 * `nodes_url` - Cluster nodes URL.